JohnLi-98/JohnLi-98/README.md

-### Hi, I'm John Li
+### Hello there!
+I'm John :wave:

 ## I'm an aspiring Full-Stack Developer!

-- I'm always looking for ways to better myself as a developer.
+- :chart_with_upwards_trend: I'm always looking for ways to better myself as a developer.
-- I'm currently learning the MERNG stack, particularly the React framework.
+- :pencil: I'm currently learning the MERNG stack, particularly the React framework.
-- 2021 Goals: Read more books and continue to learn more about software development.
+- :closed_book: 2021 Goals: Read more books and continue to learn more about software development.
-- Fun fact: I enjoy doing puzzles and love listening to different genres of music.
+- :musical_score: Fun fact: I enjoy doing puzzles and love listening to different genres of music.

-### Spotify - Currently Listening to
+### :headphones: Spotify - Currently Listening to

 <img src="https://novatorem.johnli-98.vercel.app/api/spotify" alt="Spotify Playing" />